Emmacharleswilson/model-search/README.md

 ### User Stories

 *'As a user, I want to be able to easily access all of my models at once.'*
-This is one of the choices from the main menu, if the user selects option 1 all of the model's are printed to the terminal.
+This is one of the choices from the main menu, if the user selects option 1 all of the models are printed to the terminal.

 ![](assets/images/receive_all.png)